shoaibsaikat/Office-Management-.NET-Angular-JWT/FrontEnd/README.md

-Need to fix:
+Need to do:
-1. HTTP response msg parsing:
- a.
-Inventory quick edit success shows error msg in log
- b.
-Read OK response msg properly
- c. push success
-2. Loading screen
+1. Loading screen

 Error Response Example: